johncalab/dockerized_mlflow_server/README.md

 Step-by-step instructions on how to deploy can be found at the bottom of this README.

-## What's in this repo?
+## what does this mean? (if you don't know what docker is...)
+The file `docker-compose.yml` tells `docker` what to do.
+If you open it, you will see two "services" specified: `mlflowui` and `nginxauth`.
+The `docker-compose.yml` is moreover telling docker to look into the `mlflowui` and `nginxauth` subdirectories (of this repo) to see the precise instructions to follow (which are contained in a file called `Dockerfile`).

+Here are a few more details about these (for people familiar with docker).

-## mlflowui
+### mlflowui
-The app consists of two services.
-The first is `mlflowui`, the mlflow server.
+The first service is `mlflowui`, the mlflow server.
 The corresponding dockerfile is pretty straightforward: use a python3 base image and install the necessary packages.
 In `docker-compose.yml` you'll find the entrypoint under `command`.
 This can be customized depending on your needs.